The Future of Liberty

 Mitch Daniels (00:57:26):

-You got to feed 'em things that ratify their point of view.
-Exactly.
-Now that's where we are, and people still self-select into journalism who come in with a bias, but the business model you just so accurately described, I think sort of cements that in place.
-Well, David, if we had another hour, it'd be probably more interesting than this one.
+That’s where we are and people still self-select into journalism who come in with a bias.
+The business model you just so accurately described, I think sort of cements that in place.
+Well, David, if we had another hour, it'd probably be more interesting than this one.
 This has been fantastic as I expected it to be.
-But I got to ask you one last question.
+I got to ask you one last question.
 I like to end all these conversations with the same question.
 In 2050, will the United States of America be more or less free than today?

 David Keene (00:58:05):